peterdongan/InventoryChecker/README.md

 # InventoryChecker
-Spring Boot project designed to be [easily] split into microservices.
+Java Spring Boot project designed to be [easily] split into microservices.
 The features are arbitrary and minimalist.
-The main objective was to make it as easy as possible to split it into microservices to facilitate learning.
+The main objective was to make it as easy as possible to split it into microservices in order to facilitate learning.

 The repo includes an API and a Web client in separate Maven projects, along with dockerfiles and a docker-compose file.
 This provides a framework to help you to refactor the API into microservices.
 A SQLite database is included which is only read from (not written to).
 This should also be split to provide individual databases for the Microservices.